danielyxie/bitburner/markdown/bitburner.ns.print.md

 ## NS.print() method

-Prints one or move values or variables to the script’s logs.
+Prints one or more values or variables to the script’s logs.

 <b>Signature:</b>